Opel Kapitän: Kapitän P2 (1959–1963)

 The P2 Kapitän came to market in August 1959 and while it still had the panoramic windscreen, it gained a new grille and a revised body with a more angular roof and a new rear.
 It was driven by a stronger new, oversquare 2.6-liter-inline six (bore x stroke: 85 x 76.5 instead of 80 x 82 mm), still of OHV and pushrod design.
-Carried over were the 3-speed and 4-speed overdrive transmission; the latter was replaced from December 1960 by a version of GM´s 3-speed Turbo-Hydramatic automatic.
+Carried over were the 3-speed and 4-speed overdrive transmission; the latter was replaced from December 1960 by GM´s 3-speed Roto-Hydra-Matic automatic.

 The P2 climbed to a top speed of 150 km/h, reached 100 km/h in 16 seconds and consumed 12 L/100 km.

 From August 1959 to December 1963, Opel built 145,618 units of this Kapitän series.
 No other Opel Kapitän model, before or subsequently, achieved such a high production level.

 The large Opels were never dominating players in their market segment on the same scale as the smaller Rekord and Kadett models, possibly due to the strength of Mercedes-Benz in the big car sector.
 Nevertheless, the highpoint for the big Opels was 1960 when together the Kapitän and Admiral were Europe's top-selling six-cylinder saloons, with nearly 48,000 sold.

 Kapitän A (1964–1968)

 In 1964, Opel introduced the completely new KAD (Kapitän, Admiral, Diplomat) models; the Kapitän served as the base model of this three-tier model range.

-It was powered by the same engines as the contemporary Opel Admiral, namely a 2.6-L-inline six or a 2.8-L-six; a few Kapitäns even received the Chevrolet-sourced 4.6-liter V8.
+It was powered by the same engines as the contemporary Opel Admiral, namely a 2.6- or a 2.8-litre inline-six; a small number of Kapitäns even received the Chevrolet-sourced 4.6-liter V8.
 For the Austrian market, 580 Kapitän and Admiral models received the 2.5-liter version of the CIH six with an output of 112 PS in 1966 and 1967.

 Like its more expensive brethren, the Kapitän was reworked in late 1967 and received rub strips, a new ZF steering and a collapsible steering column.
 At the same time, a new HL (Hochleistung = high-performance) version of the 2.8-liter six became available that put out 140 PS.

-Sales of the Kapitän A fell sharply off; up to its discontinuation in November 1968, a total of 24,249 cars left the factory.
+The new KAD was considerably larger than the predecessor, which proved a hindrance in the marketplace.
+Sales of the Kapitän A fell sharply off; up to its discontinuation in November 1968 a total of 24,249 cars left the factory.
+The costlier Admiral and Diplomat models actually sold better.